michelem8/CareerLaunch/CORS-TROUBLESHOOTING.md

 1. **Use the Same Domain for Frontend and API**:
    - Ideally, serve both from the same domain to avoid CORS issues entirely
-   - For example, serve both from `careerpathfinder.io` or both from `www.careerpathfinder.io`
+   - Standardize on `careerpathfinder.io` for all services

 2. **Configure DNS and Redirects Properly**:
-   - Set up proper redirects to ensure users always land on the same domain (either www or non-www)
+   - Set up proper redirects to ensure users always land on the canonical domain
    - Update all links to use the canonical domain

 3. **Centralize CORS Configuration**: